rubensayshi/gw2spidy/README.md

 Linux
 -----
 I run the project on a linux server and many of the requirements might not be available on windows and I have only (a tiny bit) of (negative) experience with windows.
-If you want to run this on a windows machine, for development purposes, then I strongly sugest you just run a virtual machine with linux (virtualbox is free and works pretty nice).
+If you want to run this on a windows machine, for development purposes, then I strongly sugest you just run a virtual machine with linux (vmware player is free and works pretty nice).
+If you make your way to the IRC channel I have a VM image on my google drive (made by Marthisdil) with everything setup and ready to roll ;)

 PHP 5.3
 -------